Imperial War Museum London

 Imperial War Museums

 Imperial War Museums tells the story of people who have lived, fought and died in conflicts involving Britain and the Commonwealth since the First World War.
-Its unique collections, made up of the everyday and the exceptional, reveal stories of people, places, ideas and events.
-IWM challenges people to look at conflict from different perspectives, enriching their understanding of the causes, course and consequences of war and its impact on people’s lives.
+The museums challenge their audiences to look at conflict from different perspectives, enriching their understanding of the causes, course and consequences of war and its impact on people’s lives.

-Phase two of the redevelopment, completed in 2021, involved the creation of new galleries dedicated to the Second World War and the Holocaust.
-In addition to the £1.75 million committed to the Peace and Security Gallery, Pears Foundation gave £5 million to IWM London for the renewal of its Holocaust gallery.
+The next phase of the redevelopment, completed in 2021, was the creation of new galleries dedicated to the Second World War and the Holocaust.
+Pears Foundation committed £5million to the new Holocaust Galleries.

 IWM London is the first museum in the world to house Second World War and Holocaust Galleries under the same roof, examining the complex relationship between the Holocaust and the course and consequences of the Second World War and changing the way we understand the past for generations to come.